AndrewPiroli/NOS-MCT/README.md

 ## Configuration:

-By defualt, configuration is loaded from "Cisco-Yoink-Default.config" in the same directory as the script.
+By defualt, configuration is loaded from "nosmct.default.config" in the same directory as the script.

 A different config can be loaded through the --config or -c command line option.